pseur/PEARL-MOO/README.md

   * **Wrapped around Neuro-Evolution Optimizaiton with Reinforcement Learning (NEORL) package**: PEARL is wrapped around NEORL, a single-objective optimization package  benefitting from a user-friendly API.
 This characteristics enables seamless integration of NEORL's function and capabilities including automated hyper-parameter tuning and parallel processing.
   * **Parallel Processing**: Built-in support for parallel evaluation of objective functions: In PEARL, each agent is associated a processor allowing MC rollout in parallel.
 For the classical NSGAII/III, each member of the population is evaluated in parallel before the seleciton process.
  * **Callback system**: Callback mechanism for monitoring and controlling the optimization process.
- * **Comprehensive set of examples**: Tutorial that demonstrates the use of moneorl with a suit of constrained and unconstrained classical optimiztions problems from litterature including the [dtlzX](https://ieeexplore.ieee.org/document/1007032), [cXdtlzY](https://www.scopus.com/record/display.uri?eid=2-s2.0-84905579836&origin=inward), and [ctpX](https://dl.acm.org/doi/10.5555/647889.736526) test suits.
+ * **Comprehensive set of examples**: Tutorial that demonstrates the use of pearlmoo with a suit of constrained and unconstrained classical optimiztions problems from litterature including the [dtlzX](https://ieeexplore.ieee.org/document/1007032), [cXdtlzY](https://www.scopus.com/record/display.uri?eid=2-s2.0-84905579836&origin=inward), and [ctpX](https://dl.acm.org/doi/10.5555/647889.736526) test suits.

 # Installation
 PEARL-MOO only requires NEORL's dependancy and the python multiprocessing package pathos.